-While simple work and task management solutions are pervasive today, many companies have yet to invest in a PPM system, even though doing so is proven to enable the PMO to deliver a portfolio with higher strategic value.
+While simple work and task management solutions are pervasive today, many companies have yet to invest in a project portfolio planning system, even though doing so is proven to enable the PMO to deliver a portfolio with higher strategic value.
 Here are three ways the investment in portfolio management can have a strategic impact on your organization:

 A recent survey conducted by KeyedIn revealed that 80 percent of project leaders say they don’t have enough resources to deliver the projects they’ve been tasked with.
 That means some projects won’t make the cut.
 But which ones?
 Without the objective analysis offered by a project portfolio planning system, project prioritization usually comes down to which project sponsor yells the loudest, which initiative is the CEO’s pet project, or a simple first-in, first-out process.
 Not exactly a recipe for the highest strategic value.
 A project portfolio planning system enables a PMO to evaluate the merits of a project request based on objective measures like revenue growth, cost savings, strategic alignment or customer impact.
 Then you can stack rank the projects based on this scoring and quickly identify those with the highest strategic value.
 Portfolio planning software also allows the PMO to model scenarios – possible groupings of portfolio projects – to ensure budget and resources are maximized.